 This gives you around 3 hours on the glacier, which means you get to stop mid hike for a quick lunch break.
 I’ve never picnicked anywhere quite so unique before!
 It also gave the guide a chance to tell us tales of woe of plane crashes and lost explorers who have been spat out of the terminal face many years after disappearing on the glacier.
 Not a great way to go!

-Whilst we’ve rated this experience as ‘accomplished’ it is very accessible to anyone who is mobile and with a reasonable level of fitness.
+this experience is accessible to anyone who is mobile and with a reasonable level of fitness.
 You don’t have to been a mountaineer, previous experience and you don’t even have to own any technical gear.

 If you’re considering trying something out of the ordinary, hiking a glacier is an unforgettable and awe inspiring experience that you really need to try!